Fallschirmjäger: War crimes

 During the German invasion of Crete, the Allied forces and Cretan irregulars inflicted heavy losses on the Wehrmacht.
 A reprisal against civilians was ordered by Student, to send a message to the Cretan population to not resist German occupation of the island.
 A group of Fallschirmjäger from the III Battalion of Luftlande-Sturm-Regiment 1 commanded by Oberleutnant Horst Trebes were selected to carry out the reprisal.

 On 2 June 1941, the paratroopers arrived at the village of Kondomari and rounded up the male villagers and chose their victims.
 Between twenty-three and sixty men were killed in a firing squad while the women and children of the village watched.
 This mass murder became known as the Massacre of Kondomari.

-As a further reprisal against the Cretans, on the 3 June 1941 the 1st Air Landing Assault Regiment of the Fallschirmjäger killed one hundred eighty inhabitants in the village of Kandanos and razed the village to the ground.
+As a further reprisal against the Cretans, on 3 June 1941 the 1st Air Landing Assault Regiment of the Fallschirmjäger killed 180 inhabitants in the village of Kandanos and razed the village to the ground.